 Measuring the impact of Year 7 Catch up Premium Information

-At Honywood, a cycle of data collection and the monitoring and tracking of the attainment will be used to inform learner progress and enable the early identification of need, support and appropriate intervention.
+To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of youngsters covered by the Year 7 catch up Premium.
+At Honywood, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment will be used to inform learner progress and enable the early identification of need, support and appropriate intervention.

-Evaluation of progress will focus on academic grades alongside the acquisition and development of learning attributes to ensure learners are successful, both now and in their lives beyond Honywood.
-Self-confidence and happiness will be evaluated as a corollary of interventions.
+The school will evaluate the impact on each learner termly.
+Evaluation will focus on academic grades alongside the acquisition and development of essential skills to ensure learners are able to learn throughout their lives and if mastered will enable them to be as successfully as they can be.
+Self-confidence and happiness will be evaluated as a consequence of interventions.

 Funding for this academic year will be approximately £9088 which is based on the number of learners in Cohort 7 (162)

 - My Learning Choices – a programme designed to create a wide range of learning opportunities for youngsters to access, such as booking one-to-one learning sessions or attend bespoke workshops across the curriculum